BerndHagen/MemoInk-Personal-Diary-App/README.md

 > **Note:** If the installation failed, check that you have enough free space on your device and the right permissions

-## **Complete Functionality Guide**
+## Complete Functionality Guide

 ### Home Screen
-Browse all available Topics chronologically, with newest first.
-Access is permission-based - you'll be notified if you don't have the required permissions.
+- Browse all available topics chronologically (newest first)
+- Access is permission-based; notifications inform you if access is restricted
+- All topics **created by you** display a **red cross** in the top-right corner
+  - Clicking it deletes the entire topic and its entries
+  - If you grant someone else permission and remove yourself, you **lose the ability to delete the topic**

 ### Creating a New Topic
-Add new Topics easily and control who can view and contribute to them.
-Each Topic automatically captures creation date and time.
+- Enter a **title** for the topic you want to create
+  - If the title is already taken, the topic **won’t be created**
+  - Choose a unique title instead
+- Manage user permissions:
+  - Select users who should have access while restricting others
+  - Permissions can be edited later inside the topic

 ### Adding Entries
 - Tap **Add Entry** to contribute
-- Write content and add images
+- Provide a **title** and a **description** for the entry
+- Select an image that will be displayed which others can expand by clicking on it
-- Each entry includes timestamp
+- Each entry includes a timestamp
-- Like entries to show appreciation
+- Like entries to show appreciation while each user can like an entry only once

 ### Profile and Settings
 - View and edit your profile information
 - Manage account settings and preferences
-- Control notification settings
-- **Note:** Account deletion removes all your content permanently
+- Changes in fields under **Settings** update instantly in the database (real-time updates)
+- **Note:** Deleting your account removes all topics you created, including all their entries This also deletes **entries made by other users** within those topics!

 ### Searching for Users
-Find other users easily and explore their public Topics.
-Follow users to stay updated with their content.
+- A random selection of users is displayed by default
+- Use the search field to find specific users
+  Each change in the search field updates the list instantly

 ### Permissions and Access
-Fine-tune who can view and contribute to your Topics.
-Get notified when someone interacts with your content.
+- When creating a topic, specific users can be granted permissions
+- If **no users** are selected, the topic is accessible to everyone
+- Permissions can be modified later:
+  - Open the topic and scroll down
+  - Click **Edit Topic Settings** to reveal additional options
+  - Check or uncheck users to adjust permissions

 ### Adding Entries to a Topic